LBC: Global Radio

 Since 2013 LBC has broadcast a consumer law show, called The Consumer Hour that focused on providing information, advice, and support to listeners on various consumer-related topics, such as personal finance, product safety, and consumer rights.
 The show was initially hosted by Clive Bull with listeners' questions answered by celebrity lawyer Dean Dunham; since 2020 Dunham has solely presented the show.

 On 30 January 2014, LBC announced its intention to begin broadcasting nationally on DAB at 7 a.m. on 11 February 2014 under a new slogan, "Leading Britain's Conversation", with new jingles composed by David Arnold and performed by the City of Prague Philharmonic Orchestra.
 LBC took up the slot previously occupied by Jazz FM (and briefly Birdsong), and dropped the "97.3" from the station name to reinforce the notion that it now had national coverage.

 In a 2023 poll by YouGov, 14% of respondents ranked LBC as a trusted news brand.
 A further 14% of respondents did not trust LBC.
 The remaining respondents were either neutral or did not answer.

 As of September 2024, LBC and LBC London broadcast to a combined weekly audience of 4.1 million, according to RAJAR.
+Global owns and operates seven core radio brands, all employing a national network strategy, including Capital, Heart, Smooth, Radio X, Gold, Classic FM, and LBC.